 - Election staff will be required to sign up to the statutory 'Requirement for Secrecy' preserving the secrecy of the vote when they are appointed.

 Rates of pay

 The rates of pay for election staff vary depending on the job role and the type of poll.
-All fees are subject to tax. and will be reviewed each year.
+All fees are subject to tax and will be reviewed annually.
 Mileage allowance will be paid on applicable posts.

 How to apply

-If you’d like to be considered for work at future elections, would like more information or an application form, please contact the election helpline on 01343 563334 and ask to speak with the Election Officer (8:30am - 3:30pm) or email email@example.com.
+If you would like to be considered for work at future elections, would like more information or an application form;

-Information on forthcoming elections can be found here.
-By-elections may occur at any time.
+Information on future elections can be found here.
+By-elections, referendums or snap general elections may occur at any time.